Faoxis/concurrent_java_example/README.md

-This repository was created for "my notes":https://workflowy.com/s/E_RC.DJgb0JLgGo.
+This repository was created for [my notes](https://workflowy.com/s/E_RC.DJgb0JLgGo).